 How hard is Mera Peak?

 The third reason is the altitude and the weather, which is quite extreme in comparison to other lower altitude trekking destinations.
-And the final reason is a habit.
+And the final reason is habit.
 Only the trekkers who have amazing stamina, and can breathe the thin air easily can succeed at climbing Mera Peak.
-As a whole, Mera Peak is regarded as an extremely tough trekking destination which is not to be attempted by an average trekker.
+As a whole, this trek is regarded as an extremely tough trekking destination which is not to be attempted by an average trekker.

 Mera Peak Death Rate

-The main reason because of which health issues occur during Mera Peak Climbing is altitude sickness.
+The main reason because of which health issues occur during this peak trekking is altitude sickness.
 There have been cases to porters suffering from frostbite in the area, but that’s probably because of not using the right kind of wears.

 So, if you’re planning to reach the top of this tough cookie, you now know exactly what you need to do.
 Don’t let its toughness scare you.

-If you have enough time, and if you want to experience the next thrilling peak climbing you would surely like to try the Island Peak climbing.
+If you have enough time, and if you want to experience the next thrilling peak expedition you would surely like to try the Island Peak climbing.
 It will never let you down.
+Check out our Instagram Profile for daily updates.

 Day 1 - Kathmandu (1400 m) to Lukla (2860 m) to Paiya (2730 m)